Law school applications: Personal statements

 Do not use your personal statement to explain a negative GPA or other “bad” information unless it is your central theme (e.g., “flunking out of college was a turning point for me”).
 Use an addendum for explanations of this sort.

 Do not write about how fascinating the law is or how you find it intellectually stimulating.
 Of course it is – the law school admissions committees already know that.
+But if a particular experience with the law — either in real life or in an academic setting — was your inspiration to pursue a legal career, feel free to talk about it.

 Avoid clichéd phrases and sentences like “Growing up, I….” or “I have always wanted to be a lawyer” or “My mom always said I’d make a great lawyer because I argue so much” or “Law school is the next logical step for me.”